Manufactured Greywater Systems

 Grey Flow PS Plug-N-Play: Made by the Australian company Advanced Waste Water Systems (AWWS), greywater flows into the system, through a filter, and is pumped out into the greywater compatible drip irrigation system.
 On a regular basis the system automatically cleans the filter by blasting compressed air up through the filter to dislodging dirt and debris, while incoming greywater washes it to the sewer.
 Since there is no potable water connection, just compressed air and greywater to clean the filter, the system is simpler to install with lower permitting fees than other types of self-cleaning filter systems.

-Nexus E-Water (see below) is designed for irrigation and toilet flushing.
-It has remote monitoring capabilities.
+(out of business) Nexus E-Water was designed for irrigation and toilet flushing with remote monitoring capabilities.

 ReWater system has been on the marker for over 20 years, far longer than any other system.
 It consists of a self-cleaning sand filter (with potable water to backflush it), irrigation controllers, and greywater-compatible drip irrigation system.